David Seymour: Co-governance

 Since 2021, Seymour has been a vocal opponent of co-governance initiatives, a term referring to Māori people and the Crown sharing decision-making.
 In Parliament, he has opposed Three Waters, He Puapua, the Māori Health Authority and the Rotorua District Council (Representation Arrangements) Bill.
 He said: "The net result [of co-governance] is that someone who's not accountable to the wider community gets the right to say 'no' because of their birth.
 It's a recipe for frustration at best and resentment and division at worst."
 After Seymour proposed to abolish the Ministry of Māori Development, Labour MP Willie Jackson labelled Seymour a "useless Maori" and "that [he] would 'do anything' for votes."

 During the 2023 electoral campaign, Seymour advocated for a referendum on co-governance.
 There was strong opposition to the proposal by those who saw it as divisive.
 Seymour was quoted as saying, "I think there is a real need for us to have a genuine, high-quality conversation around co-governance."

 On 19 January 2024, a draft of the ACT party's Treaty Principles Bill was leaked.
-It was met with criticism from many Māori political figures, including Māori Party co-leaders Debbie-Ngarewa Packer and Rawiri Waititi, as well as from academics, such as Michael Belgrave, a historian and Massey University professor, "Anyone who knows anything about this topic wouldn't come up with this policy...
+It was met with criticism from many Māori political figures, including Te Pāti Māori co-leaders Debbie Ngarewa-Packer and Rawiri Waititi, as well as from academics, such as Michael Belgrave, a historian and Massey University professor, "Anyone who knows anything about this topic wouldn't come up with this policy...
 [Act] don't have any understanding of the 50 years of Treaty principles debate".
 Leaked advice from the Ministry of Justice suggested that the bill was "highly contentious" due to "the fundamental constitutional nature of the subject matter and the lack of consultation with the public on the policy development prior to Select Committee".

 Paul Goldsmith, the Minister of Justice, subsequently appeared on television to re-confirm prime minister Christopher Luxon's position on the proposed bill, saying that "the coalition agreement is clear that the government will support a bill on Treaty principles to first reading.
 However, Christopher Luxon has been clear that National has no intention to support it beyond that."
 Ultimately, the bill was voted down on its second reading on 10 April 2025.

 As reported in February 2024, a poll on various matters before the government showed 36% of respondents in support of a referendum "on the Treaty of Waitangi" with 35% opposed, and the rest undecided.